Venomsec45/DishCovery/README.md

 - Recipe finder
 - Friendly interface

-How to run DishCovery:
+INstallation instructions:

 1. Install XAMPP from official sources.
 2. Open terminal or command prompt if you are using a Windows computer
-3. Go to the XAMPP Folder, then, go to the htdocs folder, run this command "git clone"
+3. Go to the XAMPP Folder, then, go to the htdocs folder, run this command "git clone https://github.com/Venomsec45/DishCovery.git".
+4. Open XAMPP app

 Reminder:
 The following website is in a test and features functionality may vary different.
 It is not yet released to the public.
 Improvements will be applied in the website as we are open on suggestions and feedback.
 A collaboration can be made.